 He had cast his eyes one more time over the tables, the chairs, the plump red-haired waitress, over the greasy menus, the smoke, the counter, and the bar with its enticements.
 He was looking forward to seeing it all again, whenever that might be.
 Maybe it would already be in the new, better times.
 Mark had accompanied him for a few steps before Martial had pried himself loose.
 When he was getting on the tram, he briefly felt like someone was following him.
 But there hadn’t been anyone in sight.

 One hour and nine minutes.
 He had been standing on the platform for two minutes.
 Four and half hours since he and his brother had parted.
 The old lady had turned around again and waved to him.
 He quickly thought that this was good.
 Anyway, it was better than getting angry about his stupidity.
 Two and a half hours since lunch.
 None of this meant anything on normal days.
 On February 15, 1894, it seemed to him like half a lifetime.

 Martial Bourdin saw a conductor.
 It was important to stay calm, to maintain control, to be inconspicuous.
 He placed his left hand on his stomach and walked up to him.

 “Pardon me, what’s the quickest way for me to get to Greenwich Park?”

 The conductor had a massive belly and wore a cap and a mustache.
 He looked like a train conductor.
 Martial looked like an honest young tradesman.
 Maybe even like a student with liberal ideas.
 Maybe the conductor was in a radical trade union.
-Maybe it just appeared as though the two of them thought the world they were living in was in good shape.
+Maybe it was just an illusion that they both looked like they thought the world they were living in was just fine the way it was.

 “The next train leaves in forty minutes.
 Track three.”